-Before adding or modifying a module's TCP or RTU mappings, make sure that the Modbus Master TCP Client and RTU Master checkbox is selected at the top of the Modbus configuration screen (see Figure 61).
+Before adding or modifying a module's TCP or RTU mappings, make sure that the Modbus Master TCP Client and RTU Master checkbox is selected at the top of the Modbus configuration screen (see Figure 55).
 Click the Modbus TCP Client or the RTU Master subtab, depending on the connected device.
 Then, click Add to add a new mapping, Edit to edit a selected mapping, or Delete to delete a selected mapping.
-Clicking Add or Edit displays the screen in Figure 62, where you can specify mapping parameters.

-Both Modbus TCP client and RTU master mappings have similar parameters, the only difference will be the slave communication path.
+Clicking Add or Edit displays the screen in parameters, the only difference will be the slave communication path.
 For example, Modbus TCP client mappings will use a network address and port while RTU master mappings will use a serial port.